 Looking for that pretty, complicated braid you’ve seen but can’t quite decipher?
 We’ve got you covered.
 The four strand braid, while intricate, is super easy to do once you get the hang of it.
 Tips and how-to’s are sprinkled.

 First of all, let`s define what 4 strand braid types exist.
 There is a basic 4 part plait, also called flat.
 It is the easiest to conceptually understand.
 However, the result of such a 4 piece braid can differ, all depends on the way you interweave the strands during the braiding process.
-You may make a transverse four strand braid, a chain-like or a slide braid.
+For example, you can make a transverse four strand braid, a chain-like or a slide braid.

 The second main type of 4 section braided hairstyles is called a rope plait.
 It is also surprisingly easy and, compared to the flat braid, has a rounded, 3D effect.
 And we cannot fail to mention the French four strand braid and its reverse Dutch variation.
 They are for pros, but practice makes perfect.
 Be patient, and you will be able to try them as well in a while.

 In order not to frighten you, we will leave the Dutch and French complicated braids for dessert, and start from a tutorial of a simple flat plait with 4 strands.
-Piece of cake, just be patient and follow the step-by-step guide carefully!
+Piece of cake, just follow the step-by-step guide carefully!

-- Brush your hair first.
+Brush your hair first.
 Since it is a four strand plait, split it into 4 equal sections.
-It is recommended to try a side braid, as it is easier for beginners.

 After you practice with the pattern for a while, you’ll probably want to try to include your 4 strand braid into a new hairstyle.
 Here are ideas for you.